 A PFM can help them keep track of what money they have and what they spend using their mobile device.
 After a pattern starts to develop, they may find ways to save more and spend less.
 Just remember data charges may apply when they use their device.

 But here’s the fun part!
-With the PFM on her mobile device she can track her investments performance.
-She’ll likely see her savings grow and gain real-world experience about investing at the same time.
+With the PFM on a mobile device your teen can track investment performance.
+Your almost-adult may see savings grow and gain real-world experience about investing at the same time.

 Take the time now to share basic money tips with your teen.
-She may even thank you later.
+Your young adult may even thank you later.